Penetration Testing for Healthcare: How to Get Started

 Cybri: Your Partner for HIPAA and Healthcare Penetration Testing

-As we discussed, healthcare penetration testing is rich in many aspects; security expertise, understanding of healthcare’s unique landscape, and a sensitive approach that considers patient safety and compliance.
+As we discussed, healthcare penetration testing is rich in many aspects.
+Security expertise, understanding of healthcare’s unique landscape, and a sensitive approach that considers patient safety and compliance.
 After looking at the challenges and steps above, you may be interested in finding a suitable partner.
 This is where Cybri comes in.

 At Cybri, we have deep pen testing healthcare sector experience.
 Our approach checks all the boxes we’ve outlined in this guide, such as deep healthcare compliance expertise (e.g., HIPAA, HITRUST, and HITECH frameworks), highly qualified professionals, and a light-touch testing process.